tsunami643/blog/_posts/2015-09-10-reborn-wards-pt1.md

 I'm doing this nice and slow because I'm going to get annoyed if Valve suddenly decides to start changing things after I waste hours researching and writing.
 I guess it's my fault for reporting things on the dev forums anyway.
 [Maybe typos are intentional, or maybe Invoker somehow gets a new spell in 6.85 and I'm the dumb one.](http://dev.dota2.com/showthread.php?t=170370&p=1243079#post1243079)

-In any case, I sure am glad that I was too lazy to update my [warding guide](http://howdoiplay.com/warding) to the new Rosh pit because everything is ever-so-slightly different in Reborn.
-I'll be documenting my findings on this blog and [twitter](http://www.twitter.com/tsunami643).
+In any case, I sure am glad that I was too lazy to update my [warding guide](http://howdoiplay.com/warding) to the 6.82 map because everything is ever-so-slightly different in Reborn.
+I'll be documenting my findings on this blog and twitter.
 Here's a teaser of some more silly stuff in Reborn.

 ![Source 1 Rune Block](/img/wards/source1runeblock.jpg)